A Sliced Learning Framework for Online Disturbance Identification in Quadrotor SO(3) Attitude Control: Sliced Adaptive-Neuro Mapping for Geometric Attitude Control on

-Substituting the above designed $\{\bm{\mathrm{M}_d}^{[j]}\}_{1\leq j\leq3}$ into the rotational error dynamics in Appendix~\ref{Rotational Error Dynamics}, the adaptive laws for updating the estimated inertia feature vector $\bm{\bar{J}}^{\text{vec}}$ are derived based on Lyapunov analysis in Appendix~\ref{Proofs of Proposition 1 and 2} to ensure system stability.
-Its components $\{\bm{\bar{J}}^{[j]}\}_{1\leq j \leq 3}$ are updated online by the following inherently bounded adaptive laws:
+Substituting the above designed $\{\bm{\mathrm{M}_d}^{[j]}\}_{j=1,2,3}$ into the rotational error dynamics in Supp.~\ref{Rotational Error Dynamics}, the adaptive laws for updating the estimated inertia feature vector $\bm{\bar{J}}^{\text{vec}}$ are derived based on Lyapunov analysis in Supp.~\ref{Proofs of Proposition 1 and 2} to ensure system stability.
+Its components $\{\bm{\bar{J}}^{[j]}\}_{j=1,2,3}$ are updated online by their respective adaptive laws, following the inherently bounded update rule below: